qavaservices/qree/INSTRUCTIONS.md

 - Customer Feedback (feature ideas)
 - Bugs (which are submitted to Linear)

+The dashboard displays a calendar view of all meetings from Google Calendar.
+When clicking on a meeting, users can view:
+- All Linear tickets connected to that meeting
+- All tasks associated with the meeting
+- All meeting notes and summaries

-The dashboard tracks all feedback, links Linear tickets, monitors real-time status, adds meeting notes, and receives email alerts.
+The app also tracks feedback, links Linear tickets, monitors real-time status, adds meeting notes, and receives email alerts.

 **IMPORTANT: Build this in clear, progressive stages and ask for approval before moving to the next stage.**